weakish/weakish.github.com/dive-into/pry.md

 ## Browsing code

-Use `cd` to move into a object or scope.
+Use `cd` to move into an object or scope.
 As in UNIX shells use `cd ..` to go back, `cd /` to return to Pry top-level and `cd -` to toggle between last two scopes.
 Complex syntax (e.g `cd ../@x/@y`) also supported.